 So, how do you create an author website that’s easy to maintain?
 What do you include and what do you leave out?
 Here are some tips…

 - Make sure your name is in the header.
 This is an easy one, but unless there’s a very good reason, your author website should have your name in the header & it should also be your URL.
 Don’t make things complicated for yourself by using a business name (that might change) or adding a tagline (that might become obsolete).

 - Feature the book(s) prominently, but simply.
 Include a cover image, the title, a short description, and a link to purchase the book on Amazon (and if you want, Barnes & Noble, iBooks, IndieBound & Books-a-Million).
 If you have a great blurb, use that too.
 Of course there are LOTS of other things you might include, but you might not have time to be generating PDF excerpts or audio clips or book trailer videos right now.

 - Introduce yourself.
-As that author you want a good headshot, and some short bio text.
-Focus it less on things like whether you’re married and where you live, and more on why you like writing the stuff that you do, and (if relevant) what makes you qualified.
+As an author you want a good headshot (even if you’re just starting out), and some short bio text.
+Focus less on things like whether you’re married and where you live, and more on why you like writing the stuff that you do, and (if relevant) what makes you qualified.

 - Let people get in touch with you easily.
 Provide an email address, and if you have a social media profile that you use regularly (like a Twitter account) link to that too.

 - Use an easy & low-maintenance platform.
 If you’re already familiar with WordPress, that’s a great fit because their one-click updates (like the apps on your phone) are super easy to do, and it gives you the option for easy growth in the future.
 If not, look for one of the other long-standing, well-supported website creation platforms like SquareSpace — you’ll get fewer options, but fewer options means fewer things to think about.